 Having good credit is important for everything from getting a home or car loan to renting an apartment or paying for cable television services.
 If you already have good credit, you have no problem, but you don’t automatically get good credit the moment you acquire a credit card.
 It takes time to build credit, so use these tips to build a good credit history.

 The easiest way to build credit is to open a credit card account.
 Try choosing a card that offers you some benefit, such as cash back, airline miles or a discount on gas and groceries.
 As long as you make regular payments each month and don’t let credit charges get out of control, you’ll start building a good credit history in six months time.
+If don’t have good enough credit to get a credit card, here are a few things you can do:

 It may be hard to get a loan for a new car purchase or lease if you haven’t built credit yet.
 However, if someone with good credit agrees to cosign the loan with you, your chances will definitely improve.
 As long as payments are made on time, you’ll continue to build credit for yourself.